BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SPECIAL RULES**

-**Maelstrom of Battle**
+* **Maelstrom of Battle**

+* **Worthless Land**

-**Worthless Land:** The centre of the battlefield provides very little tactical value, and so is not much use to either force.
+The centre of the battlefield provides very little tactical value, and so is not much use to either force.
 Models wholly within 12" of the centre of the battlefield do not count as being in any quarter of the battlefield for working out Victory Points.

 ![](../media/scenarios/matched_play_guide/command_the_battlefield.jpg){ width=1000 height=681 }

 ---

 ## SCENARIO 16 - RETRIEVAL

-*Both forces have claimed something of value from their enemy, and will have to fight to reclaim what is rightfully theirs.*

 **SCENARIO OUTLINE**